Retard Girl

-"Retard Girl" is the debut single by American alternative rock band Hole, written by vocalist and guitarist Courtney Love, and released in July 1990 by Sympathy for the Record Industry.
+"Retard Girl" is the debut single by the American alternative rock band Hole, written by vocalist and guitarist Courtney Love, and released in July 1990 by Sympathy for the Record Industry.
 Recorded in March 1990, the single was produced by Love's then-husband, James Moreland.
-Drawing on the influence of no wave and noise rock bands of the time, the song features distorted guitars, heavy bass, and unpolished, aggressive vocals.
+Love wrote the song the same night after she escaped a violent sexual assault attempt.

 The lyrics narrate a girl being bullied on a school playground, also making direct references to Horace's Odes, including the Latin verse "velut inter ignis luna minors", which is also inscribed on the back of the single's cover art.
-In 2010, Love said she wrote the song after a group of men tried to gang rape her while she was working as a stripper at Jumbo's Clown Room in Los Angeles.

-Origin and recording
+Background

-Love is known to have written "Retard Girl" prior to, or within the first few weeks of, Hole's formation as the song was performed at Hole's second live performance in 1989.
+Courtney Love wrote "Retard Girl" prior to, or within the first few weeks of, Hole's formation as the song was performed at Hole's second live performance in 1989.
+According to Love, she wrote the song after escaping a sexual assault attempt while she was working as an erotic dancer at Jumbo's Clown Room in Los Angeles:

+After one of my shifts, my friend invited me to this guy’s house.
+I said no to a drink and then I was in handcuffs, and I was on the floor and there was a video camera on.
+I screamed my mother fucking ass off.
+I was disposable.
+Nobody would’ve missed me.
+The one shoe, the ripped clothes.
+I get into my little apartment and this is the magic part, I plugged in the fucking guitar and I wrote "Retard Girl."